wp-plugins/wpnewcarousels/readme.txt

 == Using the WPNewCarousels ==

-* Add new carousel in settings page.
+* Add new carousel in wpnewcarousel settings page.
-* Add data to new carousel carousel in main.
 * Use shortcode [wpnewcarousel name="CAROUSEL_NAME" height="" width=""  startslide="" animationspeed="" imagepausetime="" shownav="" hoverpause=""].
-* "height" and "width" are the optional parameters if inserted then these will replace the default Height and Width.
+* "height" and "width" are the optional parameters when using short code, if use then these parameter will replace the default values of height and width.
-* Only "name" is the required parameter and others are optional.
+* Only "name" is the required parameter, other parameter are optional when using short code.
 * "effect" is the type of effect you want to show between image transition.<br />
 	The effect parameter can be any of the following:<br /> <b> sliceDown, sliceDownLeft, sliceUp, sliceUpLeft, sliceUpDown, sliceUpDownLeft,